The Black Collection

 However, not all black-handled stamps were purely utilitarian.
 Some were carefully turned and finely finished, suggesting they still carried an element of personal taste or modest elegance.
 In fact, many such stamps were engraved with high-quality matrices with coats of arms, showing that the emphasis was often on the engraving itself rather than the opulence of the handle.
 Black-handled stamps were versatile and durable, making them reliable in everyday correspondence.

-This stamp belonged to Antoine-Louis-François de Béziade (or Bésiade) (born 1759), Duke of Avaray.
+This seal stamp belonged to Antoine-Louis-François de Béziade (or Bésiade) (born 1759), Duke of Avaray.
 The title of Duke of Avaray was created in 1799 by the exiled royal government of Louis XVIII, elevating the County of L'Isle-Jourdain in Gers to a duchy-peerage in favor of Antoine-Louis-François.
 While serving Monsieur (the future Louis XVIII), he orchestrated the escape of Louis XVI’s brother from the Petit Luxembourg.
 The name Avaray came from a small seigneury in Loir-et-Cher, which had been associated with the Béziade family in the 18th century.
 On June 11th, 1817, after being restored to the throne, Louis XVIII confirmed the title and authorized its reversion to Claude-Antoine de Béziade (1740–1829), the father of the first duke.
 Summoned to the Chamber of Peers on August 17, 1815, he was granted the rank of hereditary duke and peer of France, with letters patent issued on December 8, 1817.

 Claude Théophile de Béziade (1655-1745)